 - philippines as melting pot

-- why is philippines known as the melting pot of races and culture
+- why philippines considered as melting pot of asia?

-- why philippines is considered the melting pot of people
+- why philippines is considered as the melting pot of people and culture